Weddings at the Basilica

 Available dates are noted on the calendar below and may be requested on a two-year rolling calendar.
 If you are interested in reserving a date and time for your wedding, please COMPLETE THIS FORM.
 You may only submit one form per couple.
 These dates are not guaranteed until your reservation is complete.
 If you request a date outside of the two-year open window, you will be asked to resubmit your request once that date has opened.

-- A fee, payable to the Basilica of the Sacred Heart, will confirm the reservation of your wedding date and time.
-This fee covers administrative and operation expenditures, and does not include the stipends to the presiding priest(s) or musicians described below.
-Please note, the chapel fees listed below are effective for wedding dates beginning in 2020.
+- A non-refundable fee, payable to the Basilica of the Sacred Heart, will confirm the reservation of your wedding date and time.
+This non-refundable fee covers administrative and operation expenditures, and does not include the stipends to the presiding priest(s) or musicians described below.

 - Log Chapel: $500